-What makes a home winter-ready?
+What makes a New England home winter-ready?
 A well-insulated, energy efficient home makes all the difference during those bone-chilling winter nights.
-Your roofing, siding, windows, and doors stand guard against winter’s wrath with the most energy efficient tehcnologies and durable materials.
-When you are ready to make your home cozy for the season of brr, this checklist has everything that you need.
+Your roofing, siding, windows, and doors stand guard against winter’s wrath with the most energy efficient technologies and durable materials.
+When you are ready to make your home cozy for the winter season, this winter proof house checklist has everything that you need to winterize your home.

 • Energy-efficient gasses argon and krypton insulate the windows, preventing heat loss